“Hey kid, you want to buy something?”

 “Monsters were poisoned by the Goddess to make it so we wouldn't needlessly hunt them.”

 “Why?”
 I put the last cube in my mouth.
 “Wouldn’t it be better to hunt them for food?
 Why did she do that?”
+Four eyes.
 Maybe they would taste four times as good as this.

 With an empty skewer in one hand, and Victoria’s hand in the other, I accompanied her wherever she led me.
 The sight of the town was quite something.
 It looked like a medieval city.
 Cobblestones laid on our path and carriages with horses could be seen going up and down the streets, clipping and clopping all the while.
-Passing a bunch of people, we arrived in front of a shop.

 The town was pretty developed for being a town on the outskirts, Gale said.
 There was a social class system used in the Kingdom where the aristocracy held more power than the commoners.
 Not that different from my old life then, where the rich did whatever they wanted.
+And the current noble ruling over this town was Baron Barre, which was also the name of the town.
+Barre of the Guillain Kingdom.
+It rolled nicely off the tongue.
+Gale didn’t seem that happy when talking about him, though.

 “Why don’t you wait on the bench here?”
-It sat outside the store, shaded by a big leafy tree.
+It sat outside the general store, shaded by a big leafy tree.
 My legs had begun to ache so it was a welcome offer.

 “What’s a young lady like you doing here?
 Never seen you here before.”
+He rubbed his nose.

 A young lady, wasn’t that usually used when talking to nobles?
 Well I did wear a rather pretty dress and fancy sunhat.
 Victoria had given me one of hers to protect me from the scorching summer sun.

 The boy had a tall frame with sun-kissed skin, evidence of him playing outside a lot.
 He still had some boyness to him as his face was rounder than it was sharp.
 His unnatural green eyes stared at me and his red hair looked like a hedgehog I saw once.
-Anyway, who is he?
+Anyway, who is this kid?

 “I’m not a young lady, my name is Esther.
 I’ve never seen you before either.”

 “Is that so?
-I’m Eric, I live in that house over there”, he said, pointing at the house next to the shop.
+I’m Eric, I live in that house over there,” he said, pointing at the house next to the shop.
 “I’m fourteen.”

 He smirked.
 “I’m older than you then.
 Are you lost or something?”